oesteban/hcph-sops/docs/processing/qaqc-criteria-preprocessed.md

 - [ ] Check that the repetition time is the expected 1.6s.
   If not:
-    - [ ] Investigate whether the TR has been mistakenly reported in the Nifti header, fix it and re-run *fMRIPrep*.
+    - [ ] Investigate whether the TR metadata in the sidecar JSON file is wrong.
+      Fix it and re-run *fMRIPrep*.
-    - [ ] If the session has been acquired with the wrong TR, [exclude that session](#textual-summary-1).
+    - [ ] [Exclude the whole session](#textual-summary-1) if it was acquired with the wrong TR.
 - [ ] Verify that slice timing correction was applied.
   If not, fix the problem and re-run *fMRIPrep*.
 - [ ] Verify that susceptibility distortion correction was applied.
-  If not, check that fieldmaps were present in the unprocessed data, that they are no typos in their filename and that the field `B0FieldSource` and `B0FieldIdentifier` have been correctly setup in the JSON sidecars.
+  If not, check that fieldmaps were present in the unprocessed data, that there are no typos in their filename, and that the fields `B0FieldSource` and `B0FieldIdentifier` have been correctly set in the JSON sidecars.
 - [ ] Verify that registration was applied.
   If not, fix the problem and re-run *fMRIPrep*.
 - [ ] Check that four echoes are detected in the field `Multi-echo EPI sequence`.